-Is Your Recruitment Tracking System on Brand?
+Ensuring Your Recruitment Tracking System Aligns with Your Brand

 As a company, everything you do is a reflection of your brand.
 Every interaction your company has with a customer, every product or service you deliver - it all reflects on who you are as a business and what you convey to the outside world.
 What many companies forget is that their recruitment efforts are also a component of their brand as an employer.